• Skip to primary navigation

 • Affordable cost

-Price Armor L3000 Here
+Check Price of Armor L3000

-An important distinction that we want to point out is that densifiers are not a traditional penetrating concrete sealer and are not used as a primary source for repelling liquids at the surface.
-Typical penetrating sealers work by forming a molecular barrier at the subsurface of concrete in order to repel liquids.
-They do not densify or strengthen the concrete like a densifier does.
+Typical penetrating sealers work by forming a molecular barrier at the subsurface of concrete to repel liquids.
+They do not densify or strengthen the concrete as a densifier does.

 Application of Armor L3000

-We mixed into a bucket 1-part Armor L3000 to 3-parts warm water and then poured it into our garden sprayer.
+We mixed into a bucket 1-part Armor L3000 to 3 parts warm water and then poured it into our garden sprayer.
 Though it’s not mandatory, Foundation Armor recommends the use of warm water for better dispersion of the solution.
 The warm water also has a thinning tendency which helps to increase penetration into the concrete.

-One coat of densifier is usually all that is required; however, we opted to apply two coats since the concrete surface was soft to begin with.
+One coat of densifier is usually all that is required.
+However, we opted to apply two coats since the concrete surface was soft to begin with.
 With a coverage rate of 200-300ft² per gallon, we poured 2 gallons into our sprayer for the first coat.
 We started in a back corner and applied the densifier using a circular motion, slowly working our way to the front of the garage floor.

-Once we finished the first application, we mixed more densifier for our sprayer and began applying the second coat where we first started.
-If applying a second coat like we did, you want to start applying it before the concrete completely dries out.
-The second application required just a little over a gallon this time and we needed to scrub a couple of areas that developed some puddles.
+Once we finished the first application, we mixed more densifier solution for our sprayer and began applying the second coat where we first started.
+If applying a second coat like we did, you want to apply it after the concrete dries from the first coat.

-Review Results of Armor L3000 Densifier
+Armor L3000 Densifier Results

 Because densifiers work by reacting with the concrete, it can require up to a week or more to take full effect.
 To be honest, our expectation levels were not that high due to the soft condition of the concrete to begin with.

-Ten days later we decided to test the concrete when the interlocking tiles arrived.
-We did the screwdriver test right below where we did the first one after the grind.
-To our surprise, the concrete had hardened up quite a bit!
-We could still leave a mark in the concrete, but we couldn’t easily gouge it like we had before.
+To our delight, the concrete had hardened up quite a bit!
+We could still leave a mark on the concrete, but we couldn’t easily gouge it like we had before.
 This, in our minds, was better than expected and considered a success.

 screwdriver-test-after-densifier-application